albanhasa/php-docker-compose/README.md

 During dev server startup the XDebug environment variables override the CLI setup.
 XDebug will attempt to open a connection back to your IDE on port 9000 for web requests.

+You can edit the line `command: bash -c 'export XDEBUG_MODE=debug,develop,gcstats,profile,trace XDEBUG_CONFIG="remote_enable=on"; php -S 0.0.0.0:80 -t /app/html'` in the `docker-compose.yml` file to change this behaviour.

 ### Code Profiling

-Execution statistics will be dumped in xdebug.info.
+Execution statistics will be dumped in `\xdebug.info`.
 You can use profiling tools like PhpStorms' Tools->Analyze XDebug Profile Snapshot.

 The profile file will be called `profile.out`.

-Other statistic like garbage collect `gcstats.out` and trace `trace.out.txt` can alos be found in xdebug.info.
+Other statistic like garbage collect `gcstats.out` and trace `trace.out.txt` can also be found in xdebug.info.

 ## Testing